 duty_cycle_ticks that is forwarded to the PWM IP.
 And finally, the PWM IP uses the

 sb_pwm driver to output the PWM signals to optical fibers of the B-Box RCP controller.
-These signals are further documented on the FPGA PWM modulator page.
+The PWM IP and the SB-PWM driver are further documented on the FPGA PWM modulator page.

 CPU-side implementation using Simulink